-Does FUE hair transplant leave scars?
+Does an FUE hair transplant leave scars?
 The short answer to this is yes.
 All current hair transplant surgery’s do.
 However, a carefully planned hair transplant should ensure no scar is visible to the naked eye.
 This depends on the skill and experience of the hair transplant surgeon.

 Can having a FUE Hair Transplant leave scars?

 Even with modern hair transplant techniques, scarring after a hair transplant is inevitable.
 With most surgeries, there are always going to be pros and cons, from enhancing your appearance and regaining your confidence to potential scars and lengthy recovery times.

 While an FUE hair transplant is a very effective solution for various conditions such as male pattern baldness or a receding hairline, it will leave a small amount of scarring that is unnoticeable once the transplanted hair has grown back.
 Due to the nature of the FUE hair transplant procedure, the expected recovery time is often a lot quicker than other hair surgery methods, around 10-14 days.

 During the process, individual hair follicles will be extracted from the donor area on the back and sides of your head.
 As a result, small scars less than a millimetre in diameter will be present in the donor area from which each hair follicle has been extracted.
 These should be concealed when the hair grows to a length of grade 1 or 2.